Gastroesophageal Reflux Disease (GERD) – Diagnosis, Symptoms, and Treatment

 What is Gastroesophageal Reflux Disease?

-Gastroesophageal reflux is a medical condition characterized by reflux of acidic juices into the esophagus, resulting in symptoms of regurgitation (sour taste in mouth) and reflux (burning in the chest).
+Gastroesophageal reflux disease is a medical condition characterized by reflux of acid and digestive enzymes from the stomach into the esophagus, resulting in discomfort, abnormal tastes, and abnormal smells.
 This is an extremely common condition in the United States.
 Factors such as obesity, alcohol use, tobacco use, certain medications, and various diets and lifestyle decisions increase your risk of developing gastroesophageal reflux.
 Long-term disease can lead to a precancerous condition called Barrett’s esophagus.

 Other serious complications include esophageal adhesions, constrictions, and cancer.
 Some patients may ultimately develop difficulty swallowing and weight loss – which may require feeding tube placement and surgical intervention.